 In 1997, Mr. Chalermchai Kositpipat started construction on the temple to put Chiang Rai on the map as a tourist destination for real.
 He certainly accomplished that.
 Incidentally, I happened to see the artist himself while I was there!
 But then I found out later he lives there above his own art gallery.

 Wat Rong Khun, as it is correctly called, was painted white to give it a more pure, religious feel.
 The motif is the struggle between good and evil, and depicts it in the most creative of ways.
 At the ticket booth, before you even get to the temple, there are two hideous statues of death, one connected to alcohol and the other with smoking.
-Good think I do neither!
+Good thing I do neither!

 The temple entrance is surrounded with sculptures seemly pulled from Dante’s Inferno.
 Along the path, skeletal hands wait to pull you down if you fall off or lose your way.